-Even if there are clauses regarding alternative dispute resolution in the contract between a business operator and consumers, QCOs are not bound by them and may file a QCO action because QCOs exercise their own right to demand an injunction in a QCO action.
+Even if there are clauses regarding alternative dispute resolution in the contract between a business operator and consumers, qualified consumer organisations (QCOs) are not bound by them and may file a QCO action because QCOs exercise their own right to demand an injunction in a QCO action.
 On the other hand, it is likely that QCOs may file an arbitration petition based on an arbitration agreement with a business operator because the Consumer Contract Act contains articles that take into account the situation above (articles 23(4)(iii) to (vi) of the Consumer Contract Act).

-There is no article regarding alternative dispute resolution in the Special Act, so it is not clear how such clauses between a business operator and consumers are treated in an SQCO action.
+There is no article regarding alternative dispute resolution in the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers, so it is not clear how these clauses between a business operator and consumers are treated in a specified qualified consumer organisation action.